-It is our goal that students will emerge from the program with a balance of theoretical knowledge and practical experience, and a rigorously critical approach toward writing and thinking about art.
+It is our goal that students will emerge from the program with a balance of theoretical and art historical knowledge and practical experience, and a rigorously critical approach toward writing and thinking about art.

 To date these skills have facilitated a range of career paths in the curatorial field.
 Graduates have gone on to pursue curatorial projects nationally and internationally, whether independently or in museums and galleries, and they are also well represented in public art agencies, commercial galleries and art publishing.

 Our alumni are curators and directors of organizations from Aspen Art Museum to Kunstverein Munich, MoMA, NY, and the Studio Museum, Harlem.